tnphammy/CSC210-A8-GuessingGame/README.md

 Your readme should include the following information.
 Each student needs to submit all of this information themselves, even when pair programming.

 ## General Information
-Programming Partner Name (if you'd like to be graded together):
+Programming Partner Name (if you'd like to be graded together): N/A

-Other Collaborators (and kudos to helpful members of the class):
+Other Collaborators (and kudos to helpful members of the class): N/A

-Any references used besides JavaDoc and course materials:
+Any references used besides JavaDoc and course materials: N/A

 ## Assignment Reflection

 Please reflect on your experience with this assignment.
 What was most challenging?
 What was most interesting?
+It was very hard writing the read file stuff as I wasn't sure how I would take in my input, and processing the input itself was very long and excruciating